Querying API Results with Parameters

 }

-To page through to the next set of results, subsequent requests will be sent as;
+To page through to the next set of results, send the next request with the cursor ID and page=2: